Prix de Lausanne: Stages

 After the video selection, participants go through the second phase of selection rounds, which consists of the competition in Lausanne.
 During the week in Lausanne, candidates are judged both during a dance class and individually on stage.
 The Prix de Lausanne also organises preselections in Argentina and in Dresden.
-The four winners from each preselections are invited to participate to the competition in Lausanne.
-The Prix de Lausanne covers both travel and accommodation expenses.
+The four winners from each preselection are invited to participate in the competition in Lausanne.
+The Prix de Lausanne finances both travel and accommodation expenses for student dancers.